lerenos/astro-ph-cf/README.md

 - Created the Head component with many SEO metatags
 - Middleware for Posthog reverse proxy
 - Posthog script component

-- Tailwind: modifications in base.css
+- Tailwind: modifications in base.css, such as the DaisyUI installation and dark theme configuration.

 ## Cool Resources